These Yorkshire walks will push you to the limit with rocky terrain, tough climbs and feats of endurance.

-The fact that you start and end this walk at The Royal Oak pub in Dacre Banks (now reopen to walk-ins), will make the route around Pateley Bridge a little bit easier.
-This 12-mile walk takes in some incredible landmarks but it will also push you to the limit.
+The fact that you start and end this walk at The Royal Oak pub in Dacre Banks, will make the route around Pateley Bridge a little bit easier.
+This 12-mile walk takes in some incredible landmarks but will also push you to the limit.
 You’ll pass through Nidderdale, heading over High Crag, Yorke Folly, Strikes Wood, Bewerley and Brimham Rocks, but it’s not just the length of the walk that makes it a toughie.
 The weather can cause it to be slippy underfoot, and the terrain switches from rocky to muddy and back again all the way through.

 Silsden Moor Circular